Format-D/FormatD.HmacAuthentication/README.md

 This package adds an authentication provider for authenticating a flow account using a token with a configurable timeout.
 Authentication is done by passing username, timestamp and a hmac.
 For generating this token the package contains some viewhelpers and a Service.

-Keep in mind: The token in usable multiple times and does invalidate after usage.
+Keep in mind: The token is usable multiple times and does not invalidate after usage.
 Only after a timeout.

 ## Configure the Authentication Provider